stevebroshar/better-space/ReadMe.md

 ## Version 1

+Supports trimming trailing whitespace; robust for any text file.

-Supports de-tabbing leading text
+Supports de-tabbing leading text; robust for any text file.

-Supports trimming trailing whitespace
+Support de-tabbing the content of a text file without special handling for string literals.
+This is problematic for source files with tabs in string literals.

+Supports de-tabbing code with string literals like C, C++ and Python.
+Dissimilar string literals are problematic.

-Supports UTF-8 and UTF-16
+Supports UTF-8 and UTF-16.

-Detects binary (for ignore or error)
+Detects binary (not UTF 8/16); error if specified as path or ignored for file matching.

 ## TODO

-Support de-tabbing non-leading text

-Support de-tabbing string literals

-Support en-tabbing leading text
+Support en-tabbing leading text.

-Support en-tabbing non-leading text
+Support en-tabbing text without special handling for string literals.
+Problematic for code that has tabs in string literals.

+Support en-tabbing code; with special handling for string literals.
+Probably just ignore string literals; don't replace spaces with tabs since that could change behavior of the code.

-Support en-tabbing string literals
+For detab, allow leaving tabs in string literals